beefyfinance/beefy-v2/src/features/data/README.md

 - Why wait to apply decimals if we use big numbers everywhere?
 Ex: token has 18 decimals, api fetch balance and returns the raw api value.
 Should the api return a big number with decimal applied to simplify the rest of the app?
 - Is there a good test address? someone who deposited in every single vault and boost on all chains
 - can we run unit tests in CI?
+- On fantom boost moo_boo_ftm-tomb, the "earnedOracleId" is "BIFI", but the "earnedTokenAddress" is "0xbF07093ccd6adFC3dEB259C557b61E94c1F66945" where on fantom, BIFI token address is "0xd6070ae98b8069de6b494332d1a1a81b6179d960".
+The "earnedTokenAddress" points to the mooFantomBIFI token.
+Is this normal? what's going on?

 # ANSWERED